Claudio-Brasil/Log-in-Page/README.md

 > Status: Developing ⚠️

-### This is a simple HTML and CSS Log in page used by volunteers leaders of a National Environmental project called "Folhas que Salvam" where they can be identified, then allowed to a different web aplication.
+### This is a simple HTML and CSS Log in page that will be used by volunteers leaders of a National Environmental project called "Folhas que Salvam" where they can be identified, then allowed to a different web aplication.

 ## Some fields created for the User to fill up: